hawkinmogen/Python-CheckiO-Problems/README.md

 # Python-CheckiO-Problems
 Some of Hawkin Mogen's solutions to various python problems on https://checkio.org/

-Links for each problem provided in respective problem folders.
+Links and descriptions for each problem provided in respective problem folders.

 Solutions for each problem provided in respective problem folders.